bdsmgeek/fuck-rpg/README.md

 - Conditions
 - Additional Notes/Details

-Some [Pre-made Adventure Campaigns](#pre-made-adventure-campaigns) may also include ready characters for you to play.
+Some [Pre-made Adventure Campaigns](#pre-made-adventure-campaigns) may also include ready Characters for you to play.

+> [!NOTE]
+>
+> Players and Characters are separate entities.
+There are some things that a player might know from the game, but a Character wouldn't.
+Keep that in mind as you go forward and role play,

 #### Name